openmainframeproject/tac/process/project_stages.md

 *   Have achieved and maintained a Core Infrastructure Initiative [Best Practices Badge](https://bestpractices.coreinfrastructure.org/).
 *   Have had a successful license scan with any critical issues remedied.
 *   An overview of the project’s architecture and features defined.
-*   A project roadmap defined, which should address the following questions.
+*   A project roadmap is defined, which should address the following questions.
     *   What use cases are possible now?
     *   What does the next year look like in terms of additional features and use cases covered?
 *   Community and contributor growth assessment